 All research and development costs are expensed as incurred.

 The Company’s policy related to accounting for uncertainty in income taxes prescribes a recognition threshold and measurement attribute criteria for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more likely than not to be sustained upon examination by taxing authorities.
-As of December 31, 2018, there are no unrecognized tax benefits included in the condensed balance sheet that would, if recognized, affect the Company’s effective tax rate, and the Company has noted no material changes through September 30, 2019.
-The Company has not recognized interest and penalties in the condensed balance sheets or condensed statements of operations and comprehensive loss.
+As of December 31, 2019, there are no unrecognized tax benefits included in the balance sheet that would, if recognized, affect the Company’s effective tax rate.
+The Company has not recognized interest and penalties in the balance sheets or statements of operations and comprehensive loss.
 The Company is subject to U.S. and California taxation.
-As of December 31, 2018, the Company’s tax years beginning 2005 to date are subject to examination by taxing authorities.
+As of December 31, 2019, the Company’s tax years beginning 2005 to date are subject to examination by taxing authorities.

 Operating segments are identified as components of an enterprise about which separate discrete financial information is used in making decisions regarding resource allocation and assessing performance.
 To date, the Company has viewed its operations and managed its business as one segment operating primarily in the United States.